 Even the vows recited at almost every wedding made the limits on a wife’s world clear.
 A bride promised to love, honor, cherish and obey her husband.
 A young wife explained what this meant in an interview: “If he [the husband] doesn’t want me to wear a certain color or a certain kind of dress then I truly don’t want to either.
 The thing is, whatever he has wanted is what I also want...I don’t believe in fifty-fifty marriages.”
 She had attended college herself, she told Friedan, but only long enough to find a husband.
 When it became clear she was going to marry, naturally, she dropped out, putting off graduation, probably forever.
 Now she explained, she “never disputed [with] her husband in anything.”

-Asked in 1963 what they might have thought about “careers” for daughters, almost all fathers and probably mothers would have laughed at such a ridiculous idea.
-School books, television shows, and magazines all supported this limited view.
-Women were meant to serve as housewives and discover happiness as mother.
-Even advertising focused on this theme.
-Commercials showed women who enjoyed getting laundry white and understood the joys—the joys—of turning dirty kitchen floors spotless and getting them to shine.
+ASKED IN 1963 WHAT THEY MIGHT HAVE THOUGHT about “careers” for daughters, almost all fathers and probably most mothers would have laughed at such a ridiculous idea.
+School books, television shows, and magazines supported this view.
+Women were meant to serve as housewives and discover happiness as mothers.
+Advertising focused on this theme.
+Commercials showed women who enjoyed getting laundry white and understood the joys—the joys—of giving dirty kitchen floors a spotless shine.

-In working on her book, however, Friedan ran into countless women who admitted having trouble accepting such limits.
-They did because that was what was expected of them.
-But these were wives and mothers who tried their best to find happiness in such roles, but for whom nothing seemed to work.
-Not even matching pillows and drapes brought them contentment.
-Peanut butter sandwiches in lunch boxes wouldn’t do, and not dusting, or making beds, gave them pleasure.
+In working on her book, however, Friedan ran into countless women who admitted having trouble accepting such limitations.
+They did because that was what was expected.
+But these were wives and mothers who tried their best to find happiness in such roles, but for whom nothing worked.
+Not even matching pillows and drapes brought contentment.
+Peanut butter sandwiches in lunch boxes wouldn’t do.
+Not dusting, not making beds, gave pleasure.
 Sadly, one woman explained: “I feel so empty, somehow, useless, as if I don’t exist.”
-“Do you know what America is?” another frustrated housewife asked Friedan.
+“Do you know what America is?” a frustrated housewife asked Friedan.
 “It’s a big, soapy dishpan of boredom.”

 A third woman told how she turned to gardening, hobbies, and the PTA to fill the emptiness she felt: